 A Youtube search for dash cam videos will pull up tons of insane wrecks.
 But there are a lot of other reasons why they’re worth investing for your RV besides recording cool footage.
 These cameras can give you concrete evidence for your insurance in case you were involved in an accident and you weren’t the one at fault.

 “Mine runs constantly when we are on the move.
 It has come in handy a few times already when idiots cut us off.
 We had one close call where a guy changed lanes right in front of us and slammed on the brakes.
 If I had rear ended him, it would have been my word against his without the camera.”

 Dash cams are like fire extinguishers and emergency kits.
-Hopefully, you will never need to use what’s recorded, but they are good to have in case anything should happen.
-They can also come in handy recording videos of scenic road trips, and some dash cams like the FalconZero have a motion detector when your vehicle’s parked that can be useful if someone tries to break in.
+Hopefully, you will never need to use them (i.e. their footage), but they are good to have in case anything should happen.
+They can also come in handy recording videos of scenic road trips, and some people have also used the footage to help get tickets dismissed.
+Some dash cams like the Crosstour have a motion detector when your vehicle’s parked that can be useful if someone tries to break in.

-Most start recording as soon as your RV or car moves, with HD quality and night vision if you’re driving after dark.
-FalconZero dash cams also have the ability to record speed, time/date, and sound.
+Many dash cams start recording as soon as your RV or car moves, with HD quality and night vision if you’re driving after dark.
+Some also have the ability to record speed, time/date, and sound.

 Another iRV2 member, computerguy, says it’s even worse these days with drivers who can’t put their phones down: